catherinehelenna/Smartphone-Data-Analysis/README.md

 # Welcome to Value-Buy Smartphone Data Analysis: Insights from Leading Brand Project

-This program explores the existing smartphone products with price range from 1 to 5 million IDR to create a new smartphone product with similar features.
+This project explores the existing smartphone products with price range from 1 to 5 million IDR to create a new smartphone product with similar features.
 A smartphone company wants to develop a new, value-buy smartphone to customers by identifying which smartphone features are available within that price range.

 ---------------------------------------------------------------------------------